binomed/binomed_docs/Prez/CursusSpeaker/assets/markdown/prez_google.md

 <!-- .slide: data-background="assets/images/third_gif.gif" data-state="hidefooter" class="transition no-filter" data-copyrights="true" -->

-<div class="copyrights white">bon y a un moment où faut arrêter</div>
+<div class="copyrights white">there is a moment where we have to stop</div>

 ##==##

 <!-- .slide: data-type-show="full" -->

-## Posez-vous ces questions :
+## Ask you questions:

-1. Qui est mon auditoire ?
+1. Who is my audience?
-2. Qu'attendent-ils ?
+2. What are they expecting?
-3. Est-ce que mes slides doivent être compréhensible sans le texte qui va avec ?
+3. Should my slides be comprehensive without the text there is in it ?

 Notes:
 L'auditoire indique